mydkong/EDP-desktop/README.md

 - And so much more...

 ## Install
+> [!warning]
+> Windows, MacOS and Android are not supported. <br> If you would like to follow the progress, please go to [the Discord server](https://discord.gg/XAYerH6Pv6).

 If you want to install a shortcut to the web application, follow this command :<br>
 bash `wget https://raw.githubusercontent.com/mydkong/EDP-desktop/refs/heads/main/linux/install.sh && ./install.sh`<br>
-For Windows, MacOS and Android are not supported. <br> If you would like to follow the progress, please go to [the Discord server](https://discord.gg/XAYerH6Pv6).

 ## Getting started